requests-cache/requests-cache/docs/user_guide.md

 ```
 :::

+This will use [ultrajson](https://github.com/ultrajson/ultrajson) if installed, otherwise the stdlib
-You can install the extra dependencies for this serializer with:
+`json` module will be used.
+You can install the optional dependencies for this serializer with:
 ```bash
 pip install requests-cache[json]
 ```